Protecting Your Business Begins with Proactive Security Layers

 Know Your Assets

 The first step in protecting your business is to know what to protect.
 Some data is likely worth more than others.
-For example, some of your data is public knowledge, whereas other assets such as client information has been entrusted to you, making it your responsibility to protect that data.
+For example, some of your data is public knowledge, whereas other assets such as client information have been entrusted to you, making it your responsibility to protect that data.
 Keep in mind that there are compliance requirements within your industry that you need to ensure you are meeting at a minimum.
 Often, that is a good starting place for your asset list.
 Once you understand what you need to protect, then you can focus on how best to protect those assets.

 Know Your Threats

 Threats are changing all the time so it’s important to stay up-to-date with what threats are a risk for you particularly.
 Although there may be headline-making threats in the news, that doesn’t mean your business is susceptible.
 Conversely, the threats you don’t know about are the ones in which you need to educate yourself.
-Working with a strategic IT partner will help you stay in-the-know about the biggest threats most likely to affect your business.
+Working with a strategic IT partner will help you stay in the know about the biggest threats most likely to affect your business.
 Some partners will even provide ongoing training to all employees for optimum assurance and protection.

 Over-Communicate with Your Team

 Your team is one of the most important security layers in your IT strategy – the strength of this layer can either help or hurt your security.
-Create a system use and policy guide for your employees that educates them, holds them accountable, and creates a new focus on the importance of security, and be sure to review it with them either monthly or quarterly.
+Create a system use and policy guide for your employees that educates them, holds them accountable, and creates a new focus on the importance of layered security, and be sure to review it with them either monthly or quarterly.
 It is also helpful to have a designated person that is the “security go-to” whenever there is a question about a possible phishing attempt or security question.
-This person provides validation for employees asking about possible security breaches and can keep your team motivated and proactive in maintaining a watchful eye for security breaches.
+This person provides validation for employees asking about possible cybersecurity breaches and can keep your team motivated and proactive in maintaining a watchful eye for cyber security breaches.

 Monitor and Maintain Your Firewalls